Pink Salt Recipe with Baking Soda – The Morning Ritual Moms Swear By

 I sip it while the house is still quiet — just Max pacing, birds outside, and the soft clink of Lily’s cereal bowl.
 This isn’t just a drink.
 It’s a moment.
 A pause.
 A reminder that caring for yourself can be simple.

-spoon of baking soda added to pink salt water
+spoon of baking soda added to pink salt lemon vinegar recipe

 Baking soda brings the balance